Chilling Adventures of Sabrina (TV series): Part 3

-Rotten Tomatoes reports that 90% of 29 critic ratings are positive for the part three, with an average rating of 7.36/10.
+Rotten Tomatoes reports that 90% of 29 critic ratings are positive for the Part 3, with an average rating of 7.36/10.
 The website's critical consensus reads, "A deliciously hellish thrill ride from start to finish, Chilling Adventures of Sabrina just keeps getting better."

 Part 4

-On Rotten Tomatoes, part four has an approval rating of 67% based on reviews from 24 critics, with an average rating of 7.13/10.
+On Rotten Tomatoes, Part 4 has an approval rating of 67% based on reviews from 24 critics, with an average rating of 7.13/10.
 The website's critical consensus states, "Though it leaves some fan favorites high and dry, Chilling Adventures of Sabrina's final season hits enough emotional highs to serve as a fitting farewell to the Queen of Hell."

 Accolades

 Future and continuation

 Following the series' cancellation, Kiernan Shipka reprised her role as Sabrina in the episode "Chapter Ninety-Nine: The Witching Hour(s)" from the sixth season of Riverdale.
 The episode is set in an alternative universe called Rivervale where Sabrina is called by Cheryl Blossom (Madelaine Petsch) to help her with a spell.
 Shipka also reprised the role in "Chapter One Hundred and Fourteen: The Witches of Riverdale" during the same season, an episode set in the original continuity of the two series and after the events of Chilling Adventures of Sabrina.
 The episode provides closure to plot points from the series.
 Nicholas Scratch also appeared in the episode, portrayed by Cole Sprouse, following a temporary resurrection spell used on Jughead Jones's body.

 In July 2021, it was announced that the prospective fifth part and third season would be published as the comic book sequel series The Occult World of Sabrina.
-The first arc of the series will finish the “World Without Sabrina” storyline that began at the end of the series finale.
+The first arc of the series would finish the "World Without Sabrina" storyline that began at the end of the series finale.

 Roberto Aguirre-Sacasa also announced that a comics crossover with Riverdale and another one with the original comic book series are also being considered.